stefanocampanella/MHPC-project/docs/frontmatter/prologue.md

 One of the challenges of calibration of these models is the large number of parameters involved.
 For this reason, preliminary sensitivity analysis may be used to reduce this number and select the relevant parameters.
 However the computational load of sensitivity analysis and calibration is high.

-In this work I used High-Performance Computing solutions to calibrate GEOtop (Rigon et al., 2006; Endrizzi et al., 2014), a complex, over parameterized hydrological model.
-I used the derivative-free optimization algorithms implemented in the Facebook Nevergrad Python library (Rapin and Teytaud, 2018), and run them on the Ulysses v2 HPC cluster, thanks to the Dask framework (Dask Development Team, 2016).
+In this work I used High-Performance Computing solutions to calibrate GEOtop {cite}`rigon2006geotop,endrizzi2014geotop`, a complex, over parameterized hydrological model.
+I used the derivative-free optimization algorithms implemented in the Facebook Nevergrad Python library {cite}`nevergrad`, and run them on the Ulysses v2 HPC cluster, thanks to the Dask framework {cite}`dask`.

 GEOtop has been used to simulate the time evolution of variables as soil water content and evapotranspiration of mountain agricultural sites in South Tyrol with different elevations, land cover (pasture, meadow, orchard), and soil types.
 In these simulations GEOtop solved the energy and water budget equations on a one-dimensional domain, i.e. on a column of soil and neglecting the lateral fluxes.
 Even in the simplified case of a homogeneous column of soil, one has tens of parameters.
 These parameters control the soil and vegetation properties, but only a few of them are experimentally available, hence the need for calibration.